yu9824/kennard_stone/README.md

 If you want to run the notebook in example directory, you will need to additionally download `pandas`, `matplotlib`, `seaborn`, `tqdm`, and `jupyter` other than the packages in requirements.txt.

+## Parallelization (since v2.1.0)

+This algorithm is very computationally intensive and takes a lot of computation time.
+To solve this problem, we have implemented parallelization and optimized the algorithm since v2.1.0.
+`n_jobs` can be specified for parallelization as in the scikit-learn-like api.

 ## LICENSE

 MIT Licence